-Legislation enabling LIC/PACE programs for solar projects and/or energy retrofits have been passed in 36 US states and four Canadian provinces or territories.
-Active LIC/PACE programs for residential energy efficiency upgrades currently exist in several US states and in the Canadian provinces of Nova Scotia and Ontario.
-A pilot program in Quebec recently ended.
-Table 2 summarizes the characteristics of these programs.
+Legislation enabling LIC/PACE programs for solar projects and/or energy retrofits have been passed in four Canadian provinces or territories.
+Active programs for residential energy efficiency upgrades currently exist in the Canadian provinces of Ontario, Nova

+Scotia and Alberta.
+Table 4 summarizes the characteristics of these programs.
 As discussed below, these programs have proven their ability to drive deep energy efficiency improvements of up to 30%.
 Such improvements can translate into large GHG emission reductions for the municipality.